SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 ## Code organization and usage
 The code is organized into two main folders: _Train_ and _Test_. _Test_ folder contains the scripts to test or evaluate pretrained models on your own images. _Train_ folder contains the scripts for training your own models.

+### Preprocessing
+The images must be 256 pixels height and 384 pixels width, RGB format.
+If your images needs to be resized, you can use the script resizeImages.py

 ### Test or inference

 There are three scripts that you should execute to test trained models on your own images: _clustering.py, autoencoders.py_ and _randomForest.py_, __in this order__.